rrama08/rrama08.github.io/architecture/arch_sprint.md

 1. **Encourage Architecture Huddles:** Establish a practice of periodic architecture huddles, to update assumptions, confirm/re-confirm decisions, and ensure alignment between all parties.

 ## How is the LAMA initiated?
-LAMA is initiated with a 5 day Immersion Huddle with clear objectives and deliverables for each day and a deliverable at the end of the 5 day effort.
-The immersion huddle is intentionally set across multiple days to give participants plenty to time to reflect and think independently and with in teams.
+LAMA is initiated with a 5 day Architecture Immersion Sprint (AIS) with clear objectives and deliverables for each day and a deliverable at the end of the 5 day effort.
+The AIS is intentionally set across multiple days to give participants plenty to time to reflect and think independently and with in teams.
 For smaller projects, part of the day can be used, but I would recommend to keep the process to 5 days.

-The time boxing of this approach has been inspired by the Design Sprint approach by Google Ventures [Link](http://www.gv.com/sprint/)

 ![Immersion Process](/assets/images/Lamaimmersion.png)

-As the output of the LAMA immersion Huddle, the team should have a comprehensive view of the architecture represented by multiple view points.
+As the output of the AIS, the team should have a comprehensive view of the architecture represented by multiple view points.

 ![Architecture States](/assets/images/ArchitectureViews.png)

-## LAMA Immersion Huddle team
+## LAMA  team
-The immersion huddle team consists if the following team members for a development org with multiple sprint teams and a product architect or senior developer who acts as a lead across teams.
+The architecture immersion sprint team consists if the following team members for a development org with multiple sprint teams and a product architect or senior developer who acts as a lead across teams.
 Depending upon the structure of the organization this can be adjusted for a single sprint team to include all members of the team.

 1. SCRUM Master/s
 1. Product Owner/s
 1. Product Architect
-1. Technical representative from each Sprint team.
+1. Technical representative from each development sprint team.
 For small teams, all team members may be invited.

-## LAMA Immersion Huddle Process
+## LAMA Architecture Immersion Sprint
 The process is done across 5 days.
 In preparation for this you need the following:

 1. A Conference room with plenty of whiteboard space and space for Sticky notes.